KrisCowie/User-Geo-Data/README.md

 The files in the Maps folder are series of HTML files that can be opened with any standard browser to open a Folium map.

-The Stats Can approach of user record counts per polygon (census subdivision) is not completed, and is just something I was trying for fun besides the main questions to see what could be done about the user records just reflecting population centres.
+The Stats Can approach of user record counts per polygon (census subdivision) is not completed, and is just something I was trying for fun besides the main questions to see what could be done about the user records just reflecting population centres if not transformed.

 Using Geopandas you can create spatial joins between points, and polygons, and the StatsCan data has polygon subdivisions for essentially the entirety of Canada.